Bedrock-OSS/bedrock-wiki/docs/blocks/documentation.md

 ## Additional Notes

--   Vanilla Blocks are hardcoded; you may not override or access them.
+-   Vanilla Blocks are hardcoded.
+You may not override or access them.
--   You may only have one `"minecraft:ticking"` component at any given time.
--   You may only have one `"minecraft:random_ticking"` component at any given time.
+-   Following components may only have one at any given time:
--   Using component `minecraft:display_name` is not recommended.
-For example, the below code:
+	-	`"minecraft:ticking"`
+	-   `"minecraft:random_ticking"`
+-   It is not recommended to use `minecraft:display_name`.
+Example:

 ```json
 {